 Mauritians are always up for a drink, but it's rare to see drunk locals – for the most part, drinking is a social event rather than an end in itself.
-Many visitors will stray no further than the bars (and sometimes nightclubs) of their resort, but there are happening nightlife scenes in Grand Baie, Le Caudan Waterfront in Port Louis, and Flic en Flac.
+Many visitors will stray no further than the bars (and sometimes nightclubs) of their resort, but there are nightlife scenes in Grand Baie, Port Louis' Le Caudan Waterfront and Flic en Flac.
 Saturday nights on Île aux Cerfs are the stuff of legend.

 What to Drink

 Mauritians love their cocktail hour, and so you'll nearly always have access to an apéro (aperitif) or a ti punch (small punch) – usually a rum-based fruit cocktail.